gcgimdea/coronasurveys/data/estimates-symptom-survey/README.md

-The data in these folders is derived from the non-aggregated COVID-19 World Symptoms Survey Microdata https://covidmap.umd.edu/fbsurvey/
+The data in these folders is derived from the non-aggregated COVID-19 World Symptoms Survey Microdata https://covidmap.umd.edu/fbsurvey/.

-- experimental/aggregates* contains aggregated data obtained directly from the microdata.
-See readme file there.
+*All values aggregate at least 100 responses*

-- The rest of folders contain processed data derived from the former
+*WARNING: If on a day there are less than 100, additional responses will be used from previous days.
+Column first_date indicates the date of teh oldest response used.*

 These are the folder description:
 - The *PlotData* folder has estimates at the country level.